Skip to Main Content

 • Online lenders: If you need fast cash, a loan from an online lender may be your best bet.
 The application process takes place entirely online and depending on the lender, you can receive your funds the same day you get approved or in a few business days.

-• Banks: Many large and smaller, community banks offer loans in addition to other products like checking and savings accounts.
+• Banks: Many banks, from nationwide companies to local lenders, offer personal loans in addition to other products like checking and savings accounts.
 If you already have an account with a certain bank, you might be able to turn to them for a competitive APR on a loan.

 • Credit unions: Because they're nonprofit organizations, credit unions can often have lower APRs than banks.
 They may also have more flexible requirements, but you may have to become a member to apply for a loan.